 How to Make UV Lamp Human Disinfection Chamber

-Portable chambers and corridors with far-UVC lamps can be manufactured and installed in places like markets, shopping malls.
+Portable chambers and corridors with far-UVC lamps could be manufactured and installed in places like markets, shopping malls.

-Authorities can then guide the people to walk through the UV lit chambers so that externally their bodies are completely eradicated from all forms viruses.
-This can be extremely effective for suppressing severe pandemic like COVID-19.
+Authorities may perhaps then guide the people to walk through the UV lit chambers so that externally their bodies are completely eradicated from all forms viruses.
+This could be perhaps effective for suppressing severe pandemic like COVID-19.

 An example set up of the human disinfection chamber can be seen in the following image:

-To build such disinfection chambers quickly and on large scales, the construction has to be straightforward and cheap.
+Possibly, to build such disinfection chambers on large scales, the construction has to be straightforward and cheap.
 The easiest way is to assemble sheets of good quality plywood to make narrow channels with dimensions of 7 by 5 feet, and 20 feet long.

-The inner wall of the chamber must be painted with shiny metallic texture, so that the UVC light is reflected from all angles for generating maximum antiviral efficacy over the target.
+The inner wall of the chamber could be painted with shiny metallic texture, so that the UVC light is reflected from all angles for generating maximum antiviral efficacy over the target.

 Similarly, garages could be also installed with UV bulbs for disinfecting buses, automotive bodies, and even food crates in massive scales.